vorot93/libmdbx-rs/mdbx-sys/libmdbx/README.md

 Packages support for common Linux distributions is planned in the future, since release the version 1.0.

+## Never use tarballs nor zips automatically provided by Github !

+Please don't use tarballs nor zips which are automatically provided by Github.
+These archives do not contain version information and thus are unfit to build _libmdbx_.
+Instead of ones just clone the git repository, either download a tarball or zip with the properly amalgamated source core.
+Moreover, please vote for [ability of disabling auto-creation such unsuitable archives](https://github.community/t/disable-tarball).

 ## Source code embedding

 _libmdbx_ provides two official ways for integration in source code form: